Phillips Machine: Popular culture

-The Terry Pratchett novel Making Money contains a similar device as a major plot point.
+The Terry Pratchett novel Making Money (part of the Discworld series) contains a similar device as a major plot point.
 However, after the device is fully perfected, it magically becomes directly coupled to the economy it was intended to simulate, with the result that the machine cannot then be adjusted without causing a change in the actual economy (in parodic resemblance to Goodhart's law).

 Economist Kate Raworth's book Donut Economics critiques the use of an electric pump as the power source, claiming that because its power consumption was not considered, it left out an important component out of the economic model it was portraying:

 "This is where Bill Phillips’s MONIAC machine was fundamentally flawed.
 While brilliantly demonstrating the economy’s circular flow of income, it completely overlooked its throughflow of energy.
 To make his hydraulic computer start up, Phillips had to flip a switch on the back of it to turn on its electric pump.
 Like any real economy it relied upon an external source of energy to make it run, but neither Phillips nor his contemporaries spotted that the machine’s power source was a critical part of what made the model work.
 That lesson from the MONIAC applies to all of macroeconomics: the role of energy deserves a far more prominent place in economic theories that hope to explain what drives economic activity."